-And we are proud to say that we managed to deliver on many of our initial plans and our center emerged from this experience stronger and ground and continued to support our more efficient and focused.
+And we are proud to say that we managed to deliver on many of our initial plans and our center emerged from this experience stronger and more efficient and focused.
 We reconsidered our priorities and streamlined our operations, which resulted in significant savings and efficiencies.